hc0503/laravel-qrcode-campaign/README.md

 # ✨QRMan✨

-Dynamic QR code, logo QR code generate, tracking QR code scan, hitmap dashboard and admin panel using [Laravel 8](https://laravel.com) framework, [Vuexy](https://themeforest.net/item/vuexy-vuejs-html-laravel-admin-dashboard-template/23328599) template, [endroid/qr-code](https://github.com/endroid/qr-code) library
+Dynamic QR code, logo QR code generate, tracking QR code scan, hitmap dashboard and admin panel using [Laravel 9](https://laravel.com) framework, [Vuexy](https://themeforest.net/item/vuexy-vuejs-html-laravel-admin-dashboard-template/23328599) template, [endroid/qr-code](https://github.com/endroid/qr-code) library and [python](https://python.org).

 This is based from a fork of https://github.com/devdreamsolution/laravel7-qrcode-campaign.
 We re trying to fix some problems with the webapp, add docker and fix the documentation since it can be a really useful tool internally and for the community.
 The tool has been already updated and improved substantially including:
 - More recent versions of Laravel and PHP
 - Docker support
 - Fixed Logo QR Generation
+- Possibility to change theme
+- Possibility to change registration button
+- Fixed some gui problems

 ## Screenshots